 Those of you that regularly read our blog know that I enjoy hiking, so during my last trip to LA I wanted do more.
 Given that I was staying with my friend Kat in Redondo Beach, we figured we should try something in that area.
 We settled on hiking the Oceanside Abalone Cove Trail in Palos Verdes, which is about 17 miles south of LAX.
 We figured before the hike we could check out the Glass Church (also known as the Wayfarer’s Chapel) and then afterwards we could relax and listen to some live music at the Terranea resort.
 My cousin, Jonathan, joined us for our day in Palos Verdes.

 The Glass Church is basically a church with walls and ceiling that are mostly glass.
 It is set on the top of a beautifully landscaped hill with stunning views of the Palos Verdes coast.
 The church has appeared on several tv shows like the OC, 90210, and Revenge.
 Season nine Bachelorette Desiree Hartsock and new husband Chris Siegfried got married here.
-Lloyd Wright, who is one of Frank Lloyd Wright’s sons, was the architect of the church, and his son Eric Lloyd Wright designed the Visitor’s center.
+Lloyd Wright, who is one of Frank Lloyd Wright’s sons, was the architect of the glass chapel, and his son Eric Lloyd Wright designed the Visitor’s center.
 You should check out the Visitor Center before heading up to see the church.

 So after a few minutes in the Visitor’s Center, we headed up to the church.
-Unfortunately, they would not let us into the chapel because there was a wedding going on.
+Unfortunately, they would not let us into the glass chapel because there was a wedding going on.
 Security gave us a couple of 30 minute windows when we could come back later to go inside the chapel.
 To avoid this, I would recommend calling ahead.
 The inside of church is beautiful and definitely worth seeing, I wish the altar faced the ocean.

 So then we headed to Abalone Cove, which is not too far.
 You pay $5 for 2 hours in the small parking lot by the trail, which is enough time for this hike.
 It was full when we arrived, but luckily, we quickly spotted someone leaving their parking spot.